 What Is Responsive Web Design?
 8 Benefits for Businesses!Orhun Karadag

-We will not go any deeper on the technical part of the responsive web design in this article.
+We will not go any deeper into the technical part of responsive web design in this article.
 We will explain the benefits of having a responsive website for a business.

 We’re now firmly in the digital age where it’s extremely common for the average user to have multiple devices such as smartphones, tablets, “phablets”, smartwatches, other wearables, game consoles, TVs, and laptops.

 The basic philosophy behind responsive web design is that the users should receive a consistent and seamless experience of your website.
 No matter how they choose to access it.
 Any browser, device, and operating system.
 Some benefits of RWD are that it allows for faster loading times, better accessibility, and increased cross-device compatibility.

 Let’s dig a bit deeper to see what are the benefits of having a responsive web design?

 Benefits of Responsive Web Design

 One of the benefits of responsive web design for businesses is boosting credibility.
 According to Stanford research into web credibility, 75% of users admit they judge a business’ credibility on their website design.